AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/explanation-config-files.md

 [<- Previous: Basic File Layout](./basic-file-layout.md)

-This document will break down and explain each of the configuration files deployed in a standard built dispatcher server provisioned in Adobe Managed Services.
+This document will break down and explain each of the configuration files deployed in a standard built Dispatcher server provisioned in Adobe Managed Services.
 Their use, naming convention, etc...

 ## Naming Convention

 Apache Web Server doesn't actually care what the file extension is of a file when targeting it with an `Include` or `IncludeOptional` statement.
 Naming them properly with names that eliminate conflicts and confusion helps a <b>ton</b>.
 Names used will describe the scope of where the file is applied it makes life easier.
 If everything is named `.conf` this gets really confusing.
 We want to avoid poorly named files and extensions.
-Below is a list of the different custom file extensions and naming conventions used in a typical AMS configured dispatcher.
+Below is a list of the different custom file extensions and naming conventions used in a typical AMS configured Dispatcher.

 ## Files contained in conf.d/